Carbotura

 Airlock HoldDwell period within the airlock where pressure equalization occurs, weight is captured, and load acceptance is confirmed.

-DrawbridgeHydraulically actuated bridge section over each trough that raises 45โ€“70ยฐ to allow truck tipping.
+DrawbridgeHydraulically actuated bridge section over each trough that raises 45–70° to allow rear discharge cycle.

 Walking FloorReciprocating slat conveyor at trough bottom.
 Moves Manufacturing Feedstock toward discharge at SCADA-controlled rate.